VoiceBunny/print-time-uc/README.md

 #Instructions

 Read carefully the following use case description and implement it using the programming language of your choice.
-When you are ready, send us an email to wanted@voicebunny.com with you resumé and a link where we can check your solution
+When you are ready, **send us** an email to wanted@voicebunny.com with you resumé and a url where we can check your solution.

 # Print Time UC

 ### Context of Use

-Merrcury needs to display time and date to any visitor.
+VoiceBunny needs to display time and date to any visitor.
 If possible, that data should be displayed in the visitor's computer's local time format.

 ### Stakeholders and Interests

-Visitor: To be able to see accurate times and dates
+***Visitor:** To be able to see accurate times and dates.

-Merrcury: To let visitors know when a date has been rendered using the local time of the computer.
+**Merrcury:** To let visitors know when a date has been rendered using the local time of the computer.

 ### Success Guarantees